 Technology helps to tap into students’ individual learning styles.
 Tech can also encourage teamwork by working on team or class projects.
 By working together, they must share, listen, support, and help each other.

 Technology connects students to tools and resources.
-But they must sort through and understand these resources and tools.
+But they must sort through and understand how best to use them.
 This helps them develop the habits of working through tasks in different manners.
 They’re better equipped to find alternate solutions and ways of doing things.

 Much of the technology allotted to students is school-owned, so they must know how to take care of the devices.
 They may be handed a code of conduct and a list of consequences for losing their device.
-If caught misusing the device, they may also face consequences.
 The use of technology in schools also provides the opportunity to learn about ethics.
 Learning digital citizenship is now an important part of education that will give them the tools and understanding needed for life and work online.

 There are so many professions that require collaboration, whether it be on a small scale or large.
 This could mean communicating with a local team of five or small teams across the globe.
 Either way, technology promotes collaboration and creative thinking.